 Ever since journalist and screenwriter Harriet Quimby became the first American woman licensed as a pilot in 1911, many women have been breaking barriers to find their place in the sky.

-Bessie Coleman would move to France and become the first person of African American and Native American descent to hold a pilot's license, which she obtained on June 15, 1921.
+Bessie Coleman would move to France and become the first person of African American and Native American descent to hold a pilot's license on June 15, 1921.
 The 19th amendment was ratified on August 18, 1920, granting women the right to vote.

 Born September 8, 1902, Ruth Elder was determined to become the female Charles Lindbergh, and the first woman to cross the Atlantic.
 She and George Haldeman made an attempt to cross the Atlantic together in a yellow Stinson Detroiter named The American Girl.
 The Detroiter was a single-engine, high-wing monoplane.
 She held pilot license number 675 and persuaded a group of businessmen to sponsor her.